Does a turkey stall when smoking? The correct answer

 Lastly, inaccurate insertion of the temperature probe thermometer can also be the reason for the turkey to stall.

-A temperature probe is usually an instrument that is inserted into the turkey breast to measure the internal temperature of the turkey.
+A temperature probe is usually an instrument inserted into the turkey breast to measure the internal temperature of the turkey.

 smoked turkey